Bannu Medical College: Clinical sciences

+Affiliated hospitals

-The 600-bed Khalifa Gul Nawaz Memorial Hospital, 244-bed District Headquarters (DHQ) Hospital, and the 130-bed Women and Children's Hospital are associated with the college.
+The 600-bed Khalifa Gul Nawaz Teaching Hospital, 244-bed District Headquarters (DHQ) Hospital, and the 130-bed Women and Children's Hospital are associated with the college.
 DHQ is recognized by the Pakistan Nursing Council.

 Student life

 Student groups annually arrange college funfairs and partake in festivities such as Urdu Day, Pashto Day, English Day, and Sports Day.
 Medical activities and photography seminars are also available.
 The college publishes Baraan, previously Taryaaq, a magazine that is released annually.